linsu07/QAnetEstimator/README.md

 ## Result
-The dataset used for this task is [Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/) I did not use it directly, but copy my network to nlplearn's qanet, you can see this on [my fork version](https://github.com/linsu07/QANet) and get result below
+The dataset used for this task is [Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/) I did not use it directly, but copy my network to nlplearn's qanet, you can see the replacement in [my fork version](https://github.com/linsu07/QANet)
+，and the comparison of result is shown below

     nlplearn's em
    ![ulplearn em](./nlplearn1.jpg)